cal-weng/Terminus-docs/docs/manual/olares/index.md

 ---
-description: Learn how to use Olares with step-by-step guides covering personalization, application management, file handling, security setup, and team collaboration features.
+description: Learn how to use Olares system applications with step-by-step guides covering personalization, application management, file handling, security setup, and team collaboration features.
 Updated regularly with the latest Olares functionality.
 ---
 # Olares system applications

-Olares is equipped with a set of pre-installed applications to support common user activities, such as file management, application organization, and  knowledge hub management.
-You can access the available applications from the launchpad in the Dock.

-In addition to the system applications, you can also install community applications and recommendation algorithms through the Olares marketplace.

-This document provides an overview and usage instructions for the pre-installed applications on Olares.
-Refer to the sections below for specific details.
+Olares system applications are a core component of the Olares ecosystem, pre-installed on your Olares to provide a fundamental yet powerful set of tools.
+These applications are designed to help you efficiently manage files and applications, organize knowledge, configure system, and accomplish many other daily tasks.
+Understanding the functions and value of these system applications will enable you to fully leverage Olares' potential, creating a personal cloud environment tailored to your personal needs.

+This document serves as your comprehensive guide to exploring Olares system applications, empowering you to better navigate your Olares system.

 ## What can you do with system applications?